They learn what we do easier than what we say

-His mum had given him the best definition and had made him promise he would never share that same explanation with anyone else because doing so would mean betrayal of family.
+His mum had given him the best definition and had made him promise he would never share his own explanation with anyone else because doing so would mean a betrayal of family.
 She had given him rewards often to seal his lips.

 Ever since Kenneth had noticed a change of attitude between his mum and dad.
-Strange enough, they had gone friendly, kissed often, snuggled, held hands and sometimes walked hand in hand.
+Strange enough, they had gone friendly, kissed often, snuggled, held hands and sometimes walked hand in hand, shoulder to shoulder.

-He and his sister had watched from a distant, surprised and at the same time ashamed of the unusual behavior.
+He and his sister had watched from a distant, surprised and at the same time ashamed of the unusual behaviour.

 Now that his sister had come up with that same word, wanting to know what the actual meaning could be, he had to find a way to refine his former definition hoping his sister won’t tell.

 “Promise me you’ll keep it a secret,” Kenneth said.
 His little sister nodded.

 “Marriage happens when two grown-ups,” he whispered, “a boy and a girl come to live together to make babies,” he paused to think.
 “But after a while,” he continued, “they begin to yell at each other, fight, punch and kick things,” he paused to look at his sister’s gloomy face.
 “The good part is, in the end, they become friends and happy.”